Ayon95/revup-dental-coding-challenge/README.md

-# RevUp Dental Coding Challenge
+# WordPress Dental Website Challenge

-This coding challenge by RevUp Dental involved implementing the Denture page of Tomken Dental based on a Figma design.
+This coding challenge involved implementing a landing page of a dental practice based on a Figma design.
 The original website was built by RevUp Dental.

 ## Desktop view